www.classicalguitars.ca

 • Thickness: nut - 4 mm; saddle - 4 mm;

-• Compensation: strings individually compensated at saddle;
+• Compensation: strings individually compensated at both nut and saddle;

-• Material: fossilized mammoth ivory.
+• Material: bone; mammoth ivory also available;

-• Saddle slanted for greater downbearing pressure.
+• Saddle slanted (bisects the string break angle) for greater downbearing pressure.

 Bridge